Transcendence and linear relations of $1$-periods: The Functor to Mixed Hodge Structures

-\begin{thm}[Deligne {\cite[Construction~10.1.3, pp.~53--56]{hodge3}}] In the case $k=\C$, the functor $V:\onemot_\C\to \MHS_\C$ is fully faithful with image the polarisable Hodge structures whose only non-zero Hodge numbers are $(-1,-1), (-1,0), (0,-1), (0,0)$. \end{thm} Note that a mixed Hodge structure with Hodge numbers as above is polarisable if and only if the graded piece in weight $-1$ is polarisable.
+\begin{thm}[Deligne {\cite[Construction~10.1.3, pp.~53--56]{hodge3}}] For $k=\C$, the functor $V:\onemot_\C\to \MHS_\C$ is fully faithful.
+Its image consists of the full subcategory of the polarisable Hodge structures whose only non-zero Hodge numbers are $(-1,-1), (-1,0), (0,-1), (0,0)$. \end{thm} Note that a mixed Hodge structure with Hodge numbers as above is polarisable if and only if the graded piece in weight $-1$ is polarisable.
+Using the Analytic Subgroup Theorem Deligne's result can be sharpened: